Bringing gratitude for the land, right to your table.

 And so it is-

 I took such an interest in sourcing from the land that I asked to execute my own slaughter of a large animal, with my sharp knife and a lot of prayer.
 As hard as it is to think about, trust me I know, I found it important to understand on a deep level, all parts of this craft, not just how to cook the meat supplied to me as the chef.
 This act was a spiritual one.
 The animals on that land were beautiful, resilient and impressive to say the least.
-I truly respected them, and so as a very sensitive human, that incredibly difficult act was a vision I hung on to for the days to come… a true testament that I was, and still am, executing a labor of love I believe deeply in.
+I truly respected them, and so as a very sensitive human, that incredibly difficult act was a vision I hung onto for the days to come; a true testament that I was, and still am, executing a labor of love I believe deeply in.

-With deep gratitude,
+With much gratitude,

-Katy Turner
+Chef Katy D. Turner

 “I want to be with the people who submerge